qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 ")
 ```

-The response of the LLM is again forwarded to the user.
+The response from the LLM is then forwarded to the user.
-The LLM can now generate a better answer which also builds upon the already happened conversation.
+The LLM can now generate an answer that builds upon the previous conversation.
+This enables a chatbot to have an actual conversation.

 LLMs are stateless, so the **history of the chat** needs to be **provided with each request**.
 This is also the reason why chats with ChatBots at some point ask you to start a new chat.
-The **input context-window** of the **LLM is limited**.
+The **input context-window** of the **LLM is limited**, at some point the chat-history outgrows the input-limit.
 This also **limits the length** of the **document** which can be passed to the LLM.
 The overall prompt with all parts counted together are required to have less token than the LLM models input context-window limitation.

+{{< note >}}
+ℹ️&nbsp;&nbsp;
+The truth is LLMs do have a state, but it is several gigabyte big.
+Therefore, the state of an LLM is <i>not</i> saved between requests.
+There are ways to do it, and we will probably see it used in the future.
+{{< /note >}}

+See article about LLM state caching[^10].

 ## Chunks vs. Full Document in CWYD

-The techniques used for CWYD can be split into two methods.
+The techniques used for CWYD can be split into two variants.
 Each method has its own pros and cons, lets have a look at them.

-{{< figure figcaption="CWYD variants" >}}
+{{< figure figcaption="CWYD variants are full document and chunks (e.g. semantic or keyword search)" >}}
     {{< img src="/images/getting-started-cwyd/d2-venn-CWYD.cropped.svg" alt="CWYD variants" >}}
 {{< /figure >}}

-There are **two methods** for interacting with documents using **CWYD**:
+The **two variants** for interacting with documents via AI using **CWYD** are:

 **Full Document**: The LLM is provided with the entire document.
 This approach works best with shorter documents and provides a comprehensive overview.
+This is usually referred as "Long Context RAG".

 **Chunks**: The document is divided into smaller, meaningful parts, or "chunks".
-Each chunk represents a distinct idea or section of the document.
+Each chunk should represent a distinct idea or section of the document.
 This method is more cost-effective regarding token usage and can handle larger documents but requires good chunking-strategies to maintain semantic context.
+The most important part when using chunks is the retrieval-strategy.
+We will come to that soon.

 The simplest way of doing CWYD is to convert the -- lets say `.docx` -- document into a plain text file, add it to the prompt, and you are good to go.

 If we look at **RAG applications** in general **chunking is the dominant mode** as it allows to pass just the _right_ information.
 The method how the chunks are retrieved is another topic, in the image above two common methods are displayed "semantic search" and "keyword search".
 But there are **three problems** with it.
-First you **can't summarize** the document as you just have a few snippets of the whole document in your prompt.
+First you **can't summarize** the document as you just have a few snippets of the whole document in your prompt if that is what user asks for.
 Second, finding the best **cut-size for chunks** is very hard.
 You want to have quite a block of text, but not too long and then most importantly the text should form one semantic block.
 You don't want to have two topics in one chunk.
+We will have a look into that later on.
 Third, finding the **best matching chunks** for the question the user asked is also hard.
 There are solutions for that, but you have to tweak and test.

-## Why Full Document Works Better with GPT-4 Turbo

-LLMs **struggled** in past with **remembering details**, just like us humans.
-Over time this got better, but **things written in the beginning** of the token-window are **less likely** to be **remembered** when asked at the **end** of the token-window.

-The **recall** defines how good a model can **remember a "needle"** -- some specific information placed at the beginning of the context -- in a **lot of information**.
-The better the recall is the longer the documents are that we can pass into the LLM and still get reasonable results.

-**GPT-4 Turbo** has **improved** its **memory** -- so-called "recall" -- and can handle larger inputs, making it capable of processing (bigger) documents in one go[^1].
-Earlier models like GPT-3.5 Turbo with only a 4096 token input-window had limitations in this regard, making chunking a necessity.
-Especially the **improvements on the recall** makes GPT-4 Turbo the first model of OpenAI which can be **used for larger RAG** applications.

-With the latest **GPT-4o model** the recall is very good.
-This makes it a **perfect choice** for state-of-the-art RAG applications.
+There are many ways to do RAG.
+In this article, we'll talk about basic RAG.
+In advanced RAG, different techniques are often mixed together.
+So, the line between chunks and the full document is not always as clear.

 ## How does retrieval work?